 Sometimes people are treated worse because of their mental health problem.
 This is called discrimination and, if you experience it when you are renting, buying or living in a property (or place), you may have a legal right to challenge it.

 - The Equality Act 2010 is the law that gives you the right to challenge discrimination.
-You are protected under the Equality Act if you can show that you have been treated worse because of certain protected characteristics, like a mental health problem.
+If you can show that your mental health problem is a disability, this law protects you from being discriminated because of your mental health problem when you:

 - If your landlord is a public authority, they will have an additional duty to eliminate discrimination, called the public sector equality duty.

 - If you think you have experienced disability discrimination when buying, renting or living in a property, there are several things you can do to make a complaint.

 - This guide covers discrimination from the point of view of a person with a mental health problem.

 - This guide applies to England and Wales.

 - This guide contains general legal information, not legal advice.
 We recommend you get advice from a specialist legal adviser or solicitor who will help you with your individual situation and needs.
 See Useful contacts for more information.

 - The legal information in this guide does not apply to children unless specifically stated.

 This information was published in December 2017.
 We will revise it in 2019.